bld/Textured-Earth/README.md

 "Front" (numpad 1).
 Select Mesh -> UV Unwrap -> Sphere Projection.
 In the displacement modifier, set the "Texture Coordinate" to "UV".

 Print with support material.
-I originally use it as a part in another project.
+I originally used it as a part in another project.